manuelbieh/react-book/basics/excursus-es2015+.md

 **Combining renames and defaults**

 Now it's getting interesting because combining renaming and default naming is possible.
 It might not be the simplest code to follow first but syntactically it is correct.
 Let use our previous `passenger` object again to illustrate this point.
-First, we define that the `name` property to be renamed to `passengerName` and then pass it the default value of `Unknown passenger` if no property `name` is found on the object.
+First, we define the `name` property to be renamed to `passengerName` and then pass it the default value of `Unknown passenger` if no property `name` is found on the object.
 We also want to keep using `ticketClass` instead of the reserved `class` and assign the value `economy` to it, should it not exist as a property on the object.

 ```javascript
 const {